Lewisboro, New York: Lakes and reservoirs

 There are 7 lakes in the town of Lewisboro.
 Lake Waccabuc, Lake Oscaleta, and Lake Rippowam are interconnected and are collectively known as the Three Lakes, and are natural (not man-made) lakes.
 Lake Waccabuc is the largest and most well-known of these, and the area of town named after it has a separate post office.
 Lake Oscaleta and Lake Rippowam are also called the Twin Lakes, probably because of Twin Lakes Village, a development which runs between them.
 The other lakes in town are Lake Truesdale, Lake Katonah, Lake Kitchawan, and Timber Lake.
 Recognizing the importance of the lake communities in the town, in 2007 a Lakes Committee was formed by the Town of Lewisboro.

 Additionally, there are a number of reservoirs in the town of Lewisboro, utilized by cities such as Norwalk, Connecticut.

 Schools in Lewisboro

 The public schools in Lewisboro are part of the Katonah-Lewisboro School District.
 John Jay High School, located in Cross River, is the only high school in the Katonah-Lewisboro School District.
 It has been ranked as one of the top 200 high-schools in the nation by Newsweek magazine.
 John Jay Middle School is also in Cross River on the same campus as John Jay High School.

 Transportation

-Lewisboro is crossed by New York State Route 123,Which is a continuation of the Connecticut state route of the same name.
+Lewisboro is crossed by New York State Route 123, which is a continuation of the Connecticut state route of the same name.
 The road runs through Lewisboro until intersecting with New York State Route 35.
+Housatonic Area Regional Transit (HART) operates a weekday commuter shuttle between Katonah station and the South Salem Municipal park and ride lot at 606 Old Post Rd.